-- Complete 120 credit hours with a grade point average of not less than 2.0. - 2.
-Satisfy the General Education Core Curriculum. - Pass a course of study and examination of the Constitutions of the United States and the State of Missouri by completing HS 104 or HS 105 or PS 100. - 4.
+- 1. Complete 120 credit hours with a grade point average of not less than 2.0. - 2.
+Satisfy the General Education Core Curriculum. - Pass a course of study and examination of the Constitution of the United States and the State of Missouri by completing HS 104 or HS 105 or PS 100. - 4.
+Successful completion of a Writing Intensive (WI) course. - 5.
+Successful completion of a Service Learning (SL) course. - 6.
 Complete an academic major with a grade point of at least 2.0, with no grade less than "C", and no pass/fail grades in the major.
-(Note: BFA degree requires an overall grade point average of at least 2.5 and a minimum of 3.0 grade point average in the in the major).

-- 5. Complete in residence the last 30 credit hours. - 6.
-Complete 40 semester hours of upper division courses. - 7.
-Complete the major assessment requirement. - 8.
-Merit the recommendation of the faculty. - 9.
+Some majors have course specific requirements of no grade less than "B".
+(Note: BFA degree requires an overall grade point average of at least 2.5 and a minimum of a 3.0 grade point average in the major). - 7.
+Complete in residence the last 30 credit hours. - 8.
+Complete 40 semester hours of upper division courses. - 9.
+Complete the major assessment requirement. - 10.
+Merit the recommendation of the faculty. - 11.
 Pay graduation fee of \$100.

-Seniors who have completed a minimum of 30 graded hours in residence at Missouri Valley College are eligible for graduation
+Seniors who have completed a minimum of 30 graded hours in residence at Missouri Valley College are eligible for graduation.